Institutional

 Regulatory Snapshot 2026

-The regulatory environment for institutional crypto exchange activity is changing rapidly across jurisdictions.
+The regulatory environment for institutional crypto exchange activity is changing rapidly across jurisdictions:

-In the EU, the Markets in Crypto-Assets Regulation (MiCA) requires all crypto-asset service providers (CASPs) to obtain authorization by July 1, 2026, when the grandfathering period expires.
-CEXs operating in the EU fall squarely within the CASP licensing framework, which mandates minimum capital, governance standards, asset segregation, and AML compliance.
-Purely decentralized protocols without a legal entity or fiat interface remain in a regulatory grey zone under MiCAR, though the EU’s DAC8 tax reporting directive, enforceable since January 2026, extends reporting obligations to any platform facilitating crypto transactions for EU residents, including DeFi front-ends.
+Purely decentralized protocols without a legal entity or fiat interface remain in a regulatory grey zone under MiCAR.
+The EU’s DAC8 tax reporting directive, enforceable since January 2026, extends reporting obligations to any platform facilitating crypto transactions for EU residents, including DeFi front-ends.

-Separately, the SEC Staff Accounting Bulletin 122 (SAB 122), issued in January 2025, rescinded the prior SAB 121, which had required banks to record custodied crypto assets as balance sheet liabilities.
-The removal of this requirement has opened the door for major banks to offer crypto custody services.
-BNY Mellon expanded its digital asset custody platform throughout 2025, and Deutsche Bank announced plans for full-service digital asset custody in 2026.
+The SEC’s SEC Staff Accounting Bulletin 122 (SAB 122), issued in January 2025, rescinded the prior SAB 121, which had required banks to record custodied crypto assets as balance sheet liabilities.
+Removing this requirement opened the door for major banks to offer crypto custody services.

 FAQ